DianaTaha/NCC-Analysis-Report/README.md

 # Findings

 ### What is the correlation (R2 value) between sales and income?
-	There is a positive Correlation value between Sales is 0.78 as per “Average income VS average sales scatter plot”.
+	There is a positive correlation value between Sales 0.78 as per the “Average income VS average sales scatter plot”.

 ### What is the correlation (R2 value) between customer ratings and product return rate?
 	There is a strong Negative Correlation with a value of 0.69 between customer ratings and product returns as per “the relationship between return rate and rating” scatter plot.